 Music therapy and drama therapy internships

-The Rehabilitation Services Clinical Training Program at Langley Porter Psychiatric Hospital & Clinics (LPPH&C) is designed to teach interns in vivo the theory and methodology of providing group and individual treatment to adult patients in a short-term, acute-care psychiatric hospital setting.
+The Rehabilitation Services Clinical Training Program at Langley Porter Psychiatric Hospital (LPPH) is designed to teach interns in vivo the theory and methodology of providing group and individual treatment to adult patients in a short-term, acute-care psychiatric hospital setting.
 The clinical focus of the institute is to provide diagnostic and assessment services as well as crisis intervention, brief supportive therapy and follow-up referrals or services.
 Patients range in age from young adults to geriatric, presenting with a full gamut of psychiatric disorders.
-For music theradrpy interns, their training also includes a half-day per week working with a music therapist at UCSF Benioff Children’s Hospital, providing music therapy in groups and bedside with children suffering from acute medical conditions.
+For music therapy interns, their training also includes a half-day per week working with a music therapist at UCSF Benioff Children’s Hospital, providing music therapy in groups and bedside with children suffering from acute medical conditions.

 During the course of the internship, the intern is expected to learn how to provide appropriate rehabilitation services interventions and resources that are based on the specific clinical needs of each patient.
 This requires the intern to develop competency in accurately assessing a broad spectrum of psychopathologies and functional levels.
 Interns acquire skills in carefully blending a variety of creative arts therapy and verbal therapy techniques into the framework of their overall treatment program with the goal of assisting patients in specific treatment areas such as reality orientation, illness management, symptom awareness, distress tolerance skills, mindfulness skills, interpersonal effectiveness skills, emotion regulation skills, self-awareness, stress management, coping skills and leisure skills.